BFI Film Academy: Short Cut Film Fund

 This programme focuses on creative process rather than product.
 We are interested in seeing how the film reflects your development from idea to screen, and encourage you to explore your ambition to deliver something that showcases your filmmaking potential.
 You don’t need to have access to high-quality equipment either, you can make this on your phone or any device that can capture your story.

-The £1000 grant could go towards covering camera equipment, casting, post-production costs, crew costs etc.
+The £1000 grant could go towards casting, post-production costs, crew costs, festival entries etc.

-At the end of the programme you will be invited to showcase your work at a BFI Film Academy SCENE event in the South East region in 2024.
-You will have the opportunity to network with fellow aspiring filmmakers, and industry creatives and access festival events.
-Find out more about SCENE.
+At the end of the programme you will be invited to showcase your work at Film Hub South East Forum in February 2025 to exhibitors and festivals across the South East.

 Programme Overview